User experience and web design

 Test with a purpose

 Whichever method is used, testers really need an objective... a purpose.
 You won’t get valuable feedback by just asking someone to visit your website and let you know what they think.
-You need to give them a task, and even adopt a persona.
+You need to give them a task, and even adopt a customer persona.

 You might not like what they tell you!

 Not all feedback will be what you want to hear.
 You might be not be happy to hear that the costly new homepage layout performs worse than its predecessor (nor will your boss!), but it is the user’s opinion which counts.
-If you ignore what they tell you becuase you're too emotionally tied to your new design, it could cost you in lost business!
+If you ignore what they tell you because you're too emotionally tied to your new design, it could cost you in lost business!